ishika320/springboot-cicd-github-actions/README.md

 ~~~

 ## Project Objectives
-- Automate the build and deployment process
+- Automate the application build process
+- Automate Docker image creation and storage
 - Reduce manual errors during deployment
 - Ensure consistency across environments
-- Simulate real-world DevOps practices
+- Demonstrate real-world DevOps practices

 ---

 ## Real-World Use Case
-This CI/CD system reflects real-world DevOps workflows used in software companies where applications are continuously integrated, tested, and deployed whenever changes are made to the codebase.
+This CI/CD pipeline reflects real-world DevOps workflows used in software companies where applications are automatically built and packaged whenever changes are made to the codebase.
+The generated Docker image can be deployed to servers, cloud platforms, or container orchestration systems.

 ---

 ##  Conclusion
-This project demonstrates how GitHub Actions and Docker can be used together to implement an efficient and automated CI/CD pipeline, improving software delivery speed, reliability, and scalability.
+This project demonstrates how GitHub Actions and Docker can be integrated to build a fully automated CI/CD pipeline.
+The system automatically builds the application, creates a Docker image, and pushes it to Docker Hub, improving software delivery speed, reliability, and consistency.